 SALIS is legally required to conform to the Austrian curriculum for all core subjects.
 Thus, students have the opportunity to complete their high school requirements with both the Austrian Matura and the International Baccalaureate Diploma provided students are able to complete the requirements for both.
 The SALIS faculty is trained by the IBO, and professional development is a cornerstone to our reflection and improvement as educators.
-The IB Diploma Program officially begins for each student entering the 11th grade (7th form) and culminates at the end of 12th grade (8th form); however, the practices, depth of understanding, and rigor necessary for success in the IB is paramount to our pre-IB years and is reflected in our course outlines and methodologies throughout his or her years at SALIS.
+The IB Diploma Programme officially begins for each student entering the 11th year (7th year) and culminates at the end of 12th year (8th year); however, the practices, depth of understanding, and rigor necessary for success in the IB is paramount to our pre-IB years and is reflected in our course outlines and methodologies throughout his or her years at SALIS.